Premature Labour and Birth

 • Previous removal of abnormal cervical cells

-• You are having multiple babies (this will be determined by the number of babies and whether they share a placenta, as well as their growth and other factors)
+• You are having multiple babies (the number of babies, whether they share a placenta, their growth and other factors determine this).

 If your baby needs to be born early, the team will explain why this is necessary.
-You may need an induction or a caesarean, and they may need to transfer you to a hospital with a neonatal unit to make sure your baby has the care they need.
+You may need an induction or caesarean and may need a hospital with a neonatal unit to ensure your baby has the proper care.

 Read more